oit-ipbl/Integration/win_multi/win_multi.md

 #### start_on_ros_single.py
 - After confirming that `show_hand_game_ros.py` runs normally, Confirm that both `start_on_ros_single.py` and `show_hand_game_ros.py` runs normally, as following command.
-  - if you did not run the launch program, allow the parmission for execution and run the launch program on other terminal `roslaunch oit_stage_ros navitation.launch
+  - if you did not run the launch program, allow the parmission for execution and run the launch program on other terminal `roslaunch oit_stage_ros navigation.launch
 `.
 ```sh
 $ chmod u+x show_hand_game_ros.py